 The McLauchlan Group

-Our group is interested in the virus-host interactions that promote or restrict virus infection and lead to disease.
-We investigate these topics in hepatitis C virus (HCV) and Dengue virus (DENV), two viruses that are closely related genetically but which cause very different diseases.
+My group is interested in the virus-host interactions that promote or restrict virus infection and lead to disease.
+We also examine RNA virus evolution, diversity and transmission dynamics.
+We investigate these topics in the context of hepatitis C virus (HCV) and dengue virus (DENV), two viruses that are closely related genetically but which cause very different diseases.

 DENV is endemic in most tropical regions of the world.
 It is transmitted by mosquitoes and can cause hemorrhagic fever, a rare but fatal condition.
-The annual outbreaks can overwhelm the healthcare systems in some countries due to an inability to predict who may develop serious complications.
-Our studies are aimed at determining host and viral factors in blood samples (biomarkers) that predict the different categories of DENV-associated disease with the objective of establishing prognostic tests.
+The annual outbreaks can overwhelm the healthcare systems in some countries due to an inability to effectively diagnose cases of DEV infection and predict who may develop serious complications.
+Our studies are aimed at i) improving the diagnostics of DENV infection in real world settings and ii) determining host and viral factors in blood samples (biomarkers) that predict the different categories of DENV-associated disease with the objective of establishing prognostic tests.